Cooking Class Lead Host – Lonsdale

 - Orientation and training of high school internship students (Lonsdale location only)

 - Maintain kitchen equipment inventory and pantry list

 Our cooking classes have two busy seasons, mid-September to December and January to March.
 The hours will fluctuate based on the cooking school and store requirements; however we anticipate the role will be three-quarters to full time in the busy months, and slightly less during the quieter time.
 Based on the busy seasons, you should not expect to take extended time off between mid-October and the end of March.
 Classes are primarily held in the evening so being able to work evenings and weekends is required.
 You will also be required to spend time outside of classes, on pantry and kitchen maintenance; as well as, kitchen scheduling and volunteer coordination.
 You should be confident on the computer, able to easily email, access shared files, input info on spreadsheets, and do basic word processing.

 It is expected that you will be available to work shifts on the retail floor, so you will have a solid understanding of our POS program along with sales procedures, returns, inventory and class booking procedures.

 You will ensure all volunteer shifts are covered, being the contact point for changes within 48 hours of class.
 You are responsible for ensuring the kitchen is stocked and runs efficiently.
 Any concerns regarding kitchen hosts, kitchen equipment, chefs, and volunteers is reported to the Director of Culinary Operations.

 Foodsafe, Serving it Right and First Aid certification are assets in this role.

 Note: Our facilities come in contact with all types of foods.
 We cannot guarantee there will be no cross-contamination.
 In this position, handling all types of food is a requirement.

-Please forward a cover letter telling us why you would make a fantastic host, along with a CV to email@example.com
+Please forward a cover letter letting us know why you would excel at this dynamic and exciting role, along with a CV to email@example.com.